RonCollins-MM/100-days-of-code/log.md

 ### Day 1: May 25, 2021

 **Today's Progress**: Worked on the logic and design of my Scratch project - a simple Ping-Pong game that can allow two players to play against each other or 1 player to play against AI.
 The difficulty of the AI can also be set to: Easy, Normal, Difficult and Hardcore.
 Actual coding and building will start tomorrow.
 Hope to be done in 2 weeks.
 Also, will continue to build more games/projects on Scratch as side projects.
 **Thoughts** : Missed a day unfortunately due to Med school and fatigue.
 Felt more determined and refreshed today though.
 Will do everything in my power to never miss a day again.
 Overall, am happy to be back to coding :)

 **Link(s) to work**

+### Day 2: May 26, 2021

+**Today's Progress**: Was able to implement upward and downward movement of the PlayerOne Sprite.
+Thinking of adding cool movement effects in the future.
+Learnt quite a bit on how Sprite works.
+**Thoughts** : Posting this a day later(on the 27th) coz I ran out of time to update this block.
+I had missed the feeling of seeing code implement as you planned it to.

+**Link(s) to work**

+### Day 3: May 27, 2021

+**Today's Progress**: Cleaned up the movement code using abstractions.
+Also have finally known what abstractions are, though I still need to read a bit more on them.
+Was also good to read about programming paradigms.
+Reminds me of the good ol' highschool days...
+Also, can't seem to make the Sprite stop when it touches the edge of the screen without exiting the whole program..

+**Thoughts** : I hadn't missed the feeling of not having your code work as you plan it to LOL.
+Will figure it out though..

+**Link(s) to work**